mrasu/echoed/src/create/template/README.md

 This template provides a minimal setup to get Echoed working with Jest.
 The setup also creates example tests to demonstrate Echoed's behavior.

-Feel free to remove the `example` directory once you've familiarized yourself and start crafting your own tests.
+Feel free to remove the `example` directory and edit `.echoed.yml` once you've familiarized yourself and start crafting your own tests.

 # How to Run Example Tests
 Follow these steps to run the example tests and observe Echoed in action: